Fourier Multipliers on the Heisenberg groups revisited: Introduction and the main results

 \section{Introduction and the main results}

 Given a bounded function $m$ on $\R^n$, let us consider the operator $T_m$ defined as follows:

 Here $\mathcal{F}$ stands for the Fourier transform on $\R^n$.
 By Plancherel theorem, one can immediately see that $T_m$ is bounded on $L^2(\R^n)$.
-We call $m$ ( or equivalently $T_m$) an $L^p$ multiplier if $T_m$ can be extended to $L^p(\R^n)$ as a bounded linear operator.
-One sufficient condition for $L^p$ multipliers is given by H\"{o}rmander and is stated below. \begin{thm}Let $k=[\frac{n}{2}]+1$.
+We say that $m$ (or equivalently $T_m$) is an $L^p$ multiplier if $T_m$ can be extended to $L^p(\R^n)$ as a bounded linear operator.
+A sufficient condition for $L^p$ multipliers was given by H\"{o}rmander, and is stated below (see for instance \cite[Corollary 8.11]{D}). \begin{thm}[H\"{o}rmander] Let $k=[\frac{n}{2}]+1$.
 If $m\in C^k$ away from the origin and satisfies

 for all $|\beta|\leq k$, then $T_m$ is an $L^p$ multiplier. \end{thm}